Getline-Network/getline/getline.ts/README.md

 Documentation
 -------------

-Documentation is available in the `doc/` directory.
+Documentation is available in the `doc/` directory or [online](https://getline-network.github.io/getline/getline.ts/doc/);

-TODO(q3k): Host this on github pages?

 Sample usage
 ------------